babuchirra12/JavaScriptInterviewQuestions-Answers/jsQA/README.md

 undeclared	undefined
 These variables do not exist in a program and are not declared	These variables declared in the program but have not assigned any value
 If you try to read the value of an undeclared variable, then a runtime error is encountered	If you try to read the value of an undefined variable, an undefined value is returned.
-⬆ Back to Top

 What are global variables
 Global variables are those that are available throughout the length of the code without any scope.
 The var keyword is used to declare a local variable but if you omit it then it will become global variable

-msg = "Hello"; // var is missing, it becomes global variable ⬆ Back to Top
+msg = "Hello"; // var is missing, it becomes global variable

 What are the problems with global variables
 The problem with global variables is the conflict of variable names of local and global scope.
 It is also difficult to debug and test the code that relies on global variables.

-⬆ Back to Top

 What is NaN property
 The NaN property is a global property that represents "Not-a-Number" value. i.e, It indicates that a value is not a legal number.
 It is very rare to use NaN in a program but it can be used as return value for few cases

 Math.sqrt(-1);
 parseInt("Hello");
-⬆ Back to Top

 What is the purpose of isFinite function
 The isFinite() function is used to determine whether a number is a finite, legal number.
 It returns false if the value is +infinity, -infinity, or NaN (Not-a-Number), otherwise it returns true.